-The Eleanor Roosevelt Papers Project print volumes publish the most interesting, important, and representative documents from our collection.
-For each year, we select between seventy and one hundred documents for publication, and provide annotation to contextualize the documents.
+The Eleanor Roosevelt Papers Project print volumes include the most interesting, important and representative documents from our collection.
+For each year, we selected between 70 and 100 documents for publication, and provided annotation to contextualize the documents.

-- Volume 5, covering 1960 through her death in 1962, follows ER through the Kennedy years, from her tentative embrace of his candidacy through her involvement in Tractors for Freedom the President's Commission on the Status of Women.
-At the same time, this final volume shows that even in her decline, ER continued to evolve on issues that had always been at the core of her political beliefs, such as civil rights and foreign policy, and that only death could stop her activism.
+- Volume 5, covering 1960 through her death in 1962, will follow Roosevelt through the Kennedy years, from her tentative embrace of his candidacy through her involvement in Tractors for Freedom and the President's Commission on the Status of Women.
+At the same time, this final volume will show that even in her decline, she continued to evolve on issues that had always been at the core of her political beliefs, such as civil rights and foreign policy, and that only death could stop her activism.